-- Butter - If the butter is not room temperature it will not cream well with the sugar and will stay lumpy.
-And, if it won't cream, it wont' become light and fluffy.
+- Butter - If the butter is not at room temperature it will not cream well with the sugar and will stay lumpy.
+And, if it won't cream, it won't' become light and fluffy.

 Pro tip - To thaw butter quickly, don't put it in the microwave.
 Instead, invert a warm glass bowl over it.
 It takes about 5 to 7 minutes to thaw.

-- Eggs - Start with room temperature.
+- Eggs - Start at room temperature.
 This will help them combine well with the rest of the ingredients and not give you a curdled batter.